core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  </t>

 	  <t>
-	  In a typical scenario, during a boot-up procedure (and periodically afterwards), the machines (endpoints) register with a Resource Directory (for example EPs installed on vehicles enabling tracking of their position for the fleet management purposes and monitoring environment parameters) hosted by the mobile operator or somewhere else in the network, submiting a description of own capabilities.
+	  In a typical scenario, during a boot-up procedure (and periodically afterwards), the machines (endpoints) register with a Resource Directory (for example EPs installed on vehicles enabling tracking of their position for the fleet management purposes and monitoring environment parameters) hosted by the mobile operator or somewhere else in the network, periodically a description of its own capabilities.
 Due to the usual network configuration of mobile networks, the EPs attached to the mobile network do not have routable addresses.
 Therefore, a remote server is usually used to provide proxy access to the EPs.
 The address of each (proxy) endpoint on this server is included in the resource description stored in the RD.
-The users, for example mobile applications for environment monitoring, contact the RD, look-up the endpoints capable of providing information about the environment using appropriate set of tags, obtain information on how to contact them (URLs of the proxy server) and then initate interaction to obtain information that is finally processed, displayed on the screen and usually stored in a database.
-Similarly, fleet management systems provide a set of credentials along with the appropriate tags to the RD to look-up for EPs deployed on the vehicles the application is responsible for.
+The users, for example mobile applications for environment monitoring, contact the RD, look-up the endpoints capable of providing information about the environment using appropriate set of link parameters, obtain information on how to contact them (URLs of the proxy server) and then initiate interaction to obtain information that is finally processed, displayed on the screen and usually stored in a database.
+Similarly, fleet management systems provide the appropriate link parameters to the RD to look-up for EPs deployed on the vehicles the application is responsible for.
 	  </t>
 	  </section>

 	  <section anchor='automation' title="Use Case: Home and Building Automation">
 	  <t>
 	  Home and commercial building automation systems can benefit from the use of M2M web services.
 The use of CoRE in home automation across multiple subnets is described in <xref target="I-D.brandt-coap-subnet-discovery"/> and in commercial building automation in <xref target="I-D.vanderstok-core-bc"/>.
 The discovery requirements of these applications are demanding.
-Home automation usually relies on run-time discovery to commision the system, whereas in building automation a combination of professional commissioning and run-time discovery is used.
+Home automation usually relies on run-time discovery to commission the system, whereas in building automation a combination of professional commissioning and run-time discovery is used.
 Both home and building automation involve peer-to-peer interactions between endpoints, and involve battery-powered sleeping devices.
 	  </t>
 	  <t>
 	  The exporting of resource information to other discovery systems is also important in these automation applications.
 In home automation there is a need to interact with other consumer electronics, which may already support DNS-SD, and in building automation larger resource directories or DNS-SD covering multiple buildings.